dubslaff/FeatCause/README.md

  - *buildEvaluationTable.py* is a script to create a table for descriptive statistics of all experiments (as presented in the paper)

 ### benchmark
-Contains a script (_evaluation\_runner.py_) to execute all experimentes as well as an archive of examples (_examples.zip_) which contains all data that are used in the paper to evaluate our approach.
+Contains a script (_evaluation\_runner.py_) to execute all experiments as well as an archive of examples (_examples.zip_) which contains all data that are used in the paper to evaluate our approach.

 Flags for *evaluation_runner.py*:
  - _-c_ to check if all experiments are found.